EpsilonSolutions/netscaler-command-reference/docs/filter/filter-htmlinjectionparameter/filter-htmlinjectionparameter.md

 ##show filter htmlinjectionparameter

 Displays the HTML injection parameters.
+NOTE: This command is deprecated.Deprecated in favour of Client Side Measurements that can be enabled on an appflow action

 ##Synopsys

-show filter htmlinjectionparameter

 ##Outputs